s3ramis/crosshairx-autolaunch/readme.md

 ## features

+- **process watching utility** checks if apps specified by user are currently running

+- **process management**
+shuts down an app, with fallback to force kill if necessary

 - **single instance logger**
 centralized logging to a file with timestamped messages. avoids duplicate log entries

-- **process management**
-shuts down an app, with fallback to force kill if necessary

 - **ui logging window**
 small form to display runtime logs in real time